deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 -----------------

-A SpinSystem object contains sites and couplings along with the abundance of the respective spin-system.
+A SpinSystem object contains sites and couplings along with the abundance of the respective spin system.
 In this version, we focus on the spin systems with a single site, and therefore the couplings are irrelevant.

 Let's use the sites we have already created to set up four spin systems.